Copper Roofing Systems – Durable & Low Maintenance

 Copper is also environmentally friendly; It is a natural material present in all plants, animals, and human beings.
 Unlike other metals, Copper is non-toxic, does not accumulate in the body and does not present any risk of prolonged contact.

 It is almost 100% recyclable and can be recycled infinitely without any loss of quality, and its superior electrical and thermal energy efficiencies reduce the waste of electrical energy.

 Considering the costs throughout its life cycle, investigations reveal Copper to be a highly profitable material when compared to other materials used in coatings and roofing.
 This is due not only to its long life – more than 60 years – but also to its nature, free of maintenance and to its final use for recycling.

 From aesthetics to performance, copper roofing has no competition.
 It can withstand, quite literally, anything you throw at it.

 Copper roofs require minimal maintenance.
 If any, actually.
-All that they may require is some freshening up or an occasional cleaning.
+All that copper roofs may require is some freshening up or an occasional cleaning.

 Copper has antimicrobial qualities.
 Speaking of cleaning, rain is usually all it takes to wash away the dirt and biological contaminants off a copper roof.
-Because of its antimicrobial qualities, mould and rot won’t stick to this type of metal.
+Because of its antimicrobial qualities, mould and rot won’t stick to copper.